EMDR Therapy—Coming soon!

 • Chronic pain

-To begin EMDR therapy, you can contact us through our website, call us at [phone number], or email [email address].
+• To begin EMDR therapy, you can contact us through our website, call us at (567) 686-1232, or inspiredhealingtherapy@gmail.com.
 We’ll help you schedule a consultation with a licensed EMDR therapist to determine if this therapy is right for you.